StratX25/StratX-Infrastructure/Stellar_vs_Ripple/README.md

 This folder contains direct simulations comparing Ripple's XRPL system against a StratX-enhanced Stellar network.

+> ⚠️ This simulation was produced in response to an external inquiry comparing Stellar's potential against XRPL under modern programmable infrastructure.
+The results speak for themselves.

+We encourage all of those reviewing this to consider the systemic advantages enabled by StratX when layered on existing rails.

-Our goal: Prove that if Stellar adopts StratX, it will surpass Ripple, and every other fintech, in every critical area — and never look back.
+Our goal: To prove that if Stellar adopts StratX, it will surpass Ripple, and every other fintech, in every critical area — and never look back.

 ---